Rexeh/joystick-diagrams/readme.md

 For more information see: https://joystick-diagrams.com/

 # Development
-The project currently undergoing a v2 rework, allowing new features to be added easier.
-The latest stable release is  1.4.2.
+Project is in active development.
+Version 2 is the latest release.

-For project setup and documentation see [Development](./docs/setup.md)
+For project setup and documentation see [Development](./docs/setup.md) - However Discord is preferred while this gets improved

 # Support